vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 WantedBy=multi-user.target
 ```

-This is the file that will make sure our queries are sent securely (more privacy)
+This is the file that will make sure our queries are sent securely (more privacy).
+Save and quit.

 Enable this service and restart
 ``sudo systemctl enable dnsproxy.service``